RATIU5/intro-to-effect/README.md

 # Introduction to Effect

-This is a sli.dev presentation built with [sli.dev](https://sli.dev) of an introduction to the Effect TypeScript library.
+This is an introduction to Effect built with [Slidev](https://github.com/slidevjs/slidev).

 ## Build Presentation